 are registered nurses and dietitians who have had special training as

-Within six months following completion of the training, participants are
+for excellent control.
+Within six months following completion of the training,

 weight.
 Your primary healthcare provider must refer you to this service.

 By the end of each course, participants should be able to demonstrate a

 thorough understanding of diabetes control and self-management.
 Each participant

 receives a gold-sealed graduation certification upon program completion.